SupurCalvinHiggins/212-fall-2015/assignments/ha-03/readme.md

 We are providing a `calculator.cpp` file that contains a `main` function to read an expression from standard input, evaluate it using your `evalFullyParenthesized` or `evalStandard` functions, and print the result to standard output.
-If also prints error messages to standard output if the expression is invalid.
-You can compile it using the following command:
+It also sends error messages to standard error if the functions throw any exceptions.
+You can compile into `calc` using the following command within the `src/` directory:

 ```bash
 # compile the calculator program